anniedenton/599D-exercise1/README.md

 a blog with some advertisements.

-Also, some participants distrusted privacy instructions on platform sites, since they consider platforms to pri- oritize business interests over user harm.
+Also, some participants distrusted privacy instructions on platform sites, since they consider platforms to prioritize business interests over user harm.
 Therefore it is important for third parties, like the Electronic Frontier Foundation [10], to continue writing advice and instructions on controlling security and privacy settings.
 At the same time, platforms should still provide instructions for